Updated for 2023

 How do the perform for humans?
 Are the fonts legible?
 Do you have high enough color contrast?
 If you want an overview for Accessibility and structure issues then enter your website in the Wave Web Accessibility Tool.

 Is it easy to read?
 Easy to navigate?
 Also keep in mind that your site might be used differently on mobile than on desktop.
 (Google Analytics will help show this!).
 Not only are screens smaller, but they might be just looking for your hours, phone or location on mobile.
 In general, simplify on mobile, minimize or remove animations, be mindful of popups, etc.

 Regular blogging is a helpful tool to improve your website’s SEO.
 If you’re sharing that to social media it can drive traffic back to your website to read the post and hopefully they’ll share it as well.
 Are you stumped about what to write about?
 Subjects can include questions you get asked often, a new product, examples of how to use your product, profiles of your customers and how they use your product or service, new trends in your industry, profile a new employee, there are many areas!
 One thing I’ve learned, when you have an idea, write it down!
 Keep a notebook, use a note app on your phone, whatever works for you.

 Doing an occasional longer Top 10 type of post is also great – it gives you 10 more blog posts where you can expand on each item – and link back to the Top 10 list.

 One thing I should add is if you don’t have your site connected to Google Analytics and Search Console, do that first.
 Unfortunately you can’t go back in time, it only starts when you authorize it to connect.

 If you’d like a free website review, click here I’m happy to take an objective look at it for you, no purchase necessary.

 Have questions?
 Please comment below or contact me.
-If you found this helpful, please share – and have a wonderful 2020!
+If you found this helpful, please share!